 1. Bone grafting is a procedure used to fortify your jawbone.

-Your dentist will recommend a bone grafting procedure if, for example, you need a dental implant but don’t have enough structure in your jawbone to support it.
+Your dentist in Palatine Il will recommend a bone grafting procedure if, for example, you need a dental implant but don’t have enough structure in your jawbone to support it.
 In most cases, the procedure involves using bone matter from either a cadaver or animal source on the site.
 This will allow the jawbone to regenerate until it is sturdy enough to support the dental implant.
 It may take a few months for your jawbone to heal completely prior to this next procedure.

 2. You will experience some symptoms like minor discomfort after the procedure.

 While you can expect some pain and discomfort after your procedure, it should be relatively minor.
 In fact, many patients compare it to the pain of having a tooth extracted.
 You’ll experience minor aches, swelling, and bruising for several days, as well as some possible sinus pressure, but all of your symptoms will be easily managed with pain medications.

 3. You’ll need to avoid certain foods during your recovery process.

 You may need to run to the grocery store prior to your procedure in order to stock up on the best foods for your recovery process.
 After your procedure, you’ll need to avoid salty, crunchy, spicy, and citric foods, as these can irritate the procedure site.
 You’ll also want to avoid hot foods or liquids for the first few hours while your mouth is numb from the anesthetic.
 Drink plenty of liquids throughout the recovery process, and stick to soft foods for at least 24 hours.

 4. Swelling and bleeding are to be expected, but you can minimize it.